-Professor John Loewenthal, Associate Professor G. W. Milton.
+Professor John Loewenthal, Associate Professor G. W. Milton, Dr. A. Bolliger (Reader in Experimental Surgery).
 Senior Lecturers: Messrs.
 D. C. Mackenzie, J. P. Halliday, T. S. Reeve, F. O. Stephens.

 Surgical instruction is carried out over the Fourth, Fifth and Sixth Years.
 It includes systematic instruction in general surgery and the surgical specialties in the New Medical School at the University and tutorial instruction in clinical surgery, surgical pathology, operative surgery, the surgical specialties, and the special branches of investigation and treatment in the recognized teaching hospitals.